 3. Will it be easy to use?
 Will it integrate with my existing PSA ticketing solution?

 When adding a new remote support solution to your stack of IT support tools, it’s important to consider how the new remote support solution will fit within your work flow.
 Will it be easy for both your technicians and your customers?

-Several remote support products offer seamless integrations with leading PSA platforms, including Autotask, ServiceNow, and others.
+Several remote support products offer seamless integrations with leading PSA platforms, including Autotask, ServiceNow, Jira, and others.
 These integrations usually mean you can initiate a remote support session from within the PSA platform.